-Likelihood of read ching? lihood of reaching the Hazard I examples / combinations of situations Extremely likely Slope leads directly to hazard; no intervening features to inhibit or divert vehicle passage; hazard very close.
+Likelihood of reaching?
+Likelihood of reaching the Hazard Typical examples / combinations of situations Slope leads directly to hazard; no intervening features to inhibit or divert vehicle passage; hazard very close.
 Fairly likely Slope tends towards hazard; intervening features may inhibit or divert passage; hazard near.
 Reasonable chance Intervening features may inhibit or divert passage, but might reach if travelling fast enough and no avoiding action.
 Fairly unlikely Intervening features make it difficult to reach; might reach in exceptional circumstances.
 Cannot reach hazard Intervening features that would prevent reaching.

 The Designer must assess the circumstances and assess the likelihood of an errant vehicle reaching the hazard (i.e. the point of no recovery to the railway).
 Steeply sloping ground in advance of the point of no recovery will be easier to traverse than shallow sloping ground.
-The situations in the main parts of Figures Figure 8-47 & Figure 8-48 will make it more likely that the hazard will be reached than the situation in the inset diagrams where the railway is skewed away from the approaching vehicle and distance travelled is greater.
+The situations in the main parts of Figures Figure 8-50 & Figure 8-51 will make it more likely that the hazard will be reached than the situation in the inset diagrams where the railway is skewed away from the approaching vehicle and distance travelled is greater.
 On the structure itself, the likelihood of reaching is 'Extremely likely'.